Anti-Zionism: The Soviet Union and the Eastern Bloc

 East Germany's government was passionately anti-Zionist.
 From the 1950s through the 1970s, East Germany supplied Israel's neighboring Arab states with weapons.
 Immediately after the Six-Day War in 1967, East German Communist Party chairman Walter Ulbricht claimed that Israel had not been threatened by its neighboring Arab states before the war.
 He continually compared Israel to Nazi Germany.

-In 1967-68, Poland's Stalinist ruling party, the Polish United Workers' Party, launched an "anti-Zionist campaign", purging Jews from public life on the grounds that they were "Zionists".
+In 1967–68, Poland's Stalinist ruling party, the Polish United Workers' Party, launched an "anti-Zionist campaign", purging Jews from public life on the grounds that they were "Zionists".
 At least 13,000 Poles of Jewish origin emigrated in 1968–1972 after being fired from their positions and various other forms of harassment.
 The armed forces were also purged in the name of "anti-Zionism".

 Two waves of mass Russian-Jewish immigration to Israel, the Soviet Union aliyah and 1990s post-Soviet aliyah, took place from the 1970s onward.
-As late as 1983, an Anti-Zionist Committee of the Soviet Public was launched in the USSR to combat Zionist propaganda.
+As late as 1983, the Anti-Zionist Committee of the Soviet Public was launched in the USSR to combat supposed Zionist propaganda.
 According to Anthony Julius, writing in 1989, "Soviet anti-Zionism was credibly considered the greatest threat to Israel and Jews generally...
 This 'anti-Zionism' survived the collapse of the Soviet system."
 In the 21st century, according to Izabella Tabarovsky, factions within American academia have supported boycotts of Israel using language that is Soviet in origin.